Before sustainability: Design Thinking, in a nutshell

 Many might wonder how design thinking is different from analytical thinking or critical thinking.
 Design thinking involves thinking of a solution to a long-term problem.
 Analytical thinking often consists in defining and solving the problem upfront.
 The overall end goal of design thinking is to find a long-term solution to a problem without entirely limiting or knowing exactly what the future will look like.

 How Design Thinking Plays a Role in Sustainability

-Furthermore, as human-centered design becomes more popular and widespread throughout organizations, the importance of adopting this approach and fine-tuning this skill becomes even more important, particularly as it relates to human needs and sustainable issues.
+Furthermore, as human-centered design becomes more popular and widespread throughout organizations, the importance of adopting this approach and fine-tuning this skill becomes even more critical, particularly as it relates to human needs and sustainable issues.

-Furthermore, by using design thinking or human-centered design, forward-thinking through the next hundred years, today’s professionals and organizations will be able to effectively address and satisfy human, business, existence and technological needs.
+Furthermore, by using design thinking or human-centered design, forward-thinking through the next hundred years, today’s professionals and organizations will be able to effectively address and satisfy human, business, existence, and technological needs.